Here, you will find information about the organizational structure at KISD and committees at KISD.

 Prof. Jenz Großhans (Bachelor Integrated Design)

-Prof. Philipp Heidkamp (Bachelor/Master European Studies in Design)
+Prof. Philipp Heidkamp (Bachelor/Master European Design)

 Prof. Wolfgang Laubersheimer (Master Product Design and Process Development)